 Quick Start: How to Create a Roku Channel in 5 Minutes

-The following steps will guide you through the process of building a Roku "Developer SDK" channel.
+The following steps will guide you through the process of building a Roku "Custom SDK" channel.

 Sample video content and poster image URLs are provided,

 but feel free to substitute URLs for your own videos and posters if you wish.